 Spondylolisthesis is a spine condition that describes the misalignment of vertebrae in the spine.
-There are several causes of spondylolisthesis, including other spine conditions such as spinal stenosis.
-Regardless of the cause, the symptoms of spondylolisthesis usually include chronic back or neck pain, radiating pain in the extremities and difficulty walking for extended periods of time.
+There are several causes of spondylolisthesis, including other spine conditions such as degenerative disc disease or spinal arthritis.
+Regardless of the cause, the symptoms of spondylolisthesis usually include chronic back pain, radiating pain in the extremities and difficulty walking for extended periods of time.

-If you suspect you have spondylolisthesis, it is important for you to consult your physician to discuss your symptoms and determine an accurate diagnosis.
+If you suspect you have spondylolisthesis, it is important for you to consult your doctor to discuss your symptoms and determine an accurate diagnosis.
 You may be required to get an MRI or CT scan to properly evaluate your spine condition.
-If you are diagnosed with spondylolisthesis, your physician can help you find a treatment plan to alleviate your pain and symptoms.
+If you are diagnosed with spondylolisthesis, your doctor can help you find a treatment plan to relieve your pain and symptoms.

 Causes of spondylolisthesis

 Spondylolisthesis has a range of causes, but the most common include:

 - Injury from gymnastics or weightlifting, such as a stress fracture

 Other causes of spondylolisthesis include birth defects and spine infections.
 These causes can be determined through MRI or CT scan review to properly diagnose the condition and form a plan of action to treat the root cause of spondylolisthesis.
 Your doctor will also typically ask you questions about your symptoms.